 Configuration of selected media processing tasks in the workflow:

 Once the functions required to be included in the workflow are identified using the function repository as described above, the next step is to run them as tasks and configure those tasks so they can be added to the workflow.
-Using the information for media processing received from the media source, the workflow manager extracts the configuration data from that information and configures the selected tasks.
+Using the information for media processing received from the NBMP source, the workflow manager extracts the configuration data from that information and configures the selected tasks.
 The configuration of these tasks is performed using the Task API supported by those tasks.

+Workflow Graph

+When the workflow manager receives a workflow description document from the NBMP source, it performs selection of media processing tasks to be inserted into the workflow as described in section 6.1.2.
+Once the list of tasks that need to be included in the workflow is compiled, the workflow manager shall then connect those tasks to prepare the required workflow.